olof/Parse-DNS-Zone/README.md

 ## Version numbering

-Up until version `0.51`, the version numbers should be intepreted as floating point numbers, and 0.5 is thus higher than 0.42.
+Up until version `0.51`, the version numbers should be interpreted as floating point numbers, and 0.5 is thus higher than 0.42.
 This is true for later versions as well, but I will make sure the ordering is correct also for lexical sorting (by appending zeroes).
 For instance, 0.51 was followed by 0.60, not 0.6.

-# Closing remakrs
+# Closing remarks

 Have fun with DNS.